-Plant up hanging baskets for summer but keep them inside with some protection until they are established.
+- Plant up hanging baskets for summer but keep them inside with some protection until they are established.
 Two to three weeks in a greenhouse, conservatory, glazed porch or polytunnel will make all the difference!

-If you have very little space, you can still have a pretty planted container!
+- If you have very little space, you can still have a pretty planted container!
 Fill a sink with drought-tolerant Sedum or trendy succulent plants.

 Home Grown Food

 - Plant cucumbers.
 These do need heat.
 Grow the all-female varieties as these don't need the removal of male flowers to make the female fruits taste bitter.
 I find that the mini cucumber varieties are excellent and very prolific.